marcj/kryn.cms-standalone-very-old/README.md

     DB_USER    The database username.
 Default is `root` DB_PW      The database password.
 Default is empty.
     DB_TYPE    The database type. `mysql`, `pgsql`, `sqlite`, `sqlsrv`.
 Default is `mysql`.
     DB_SERVER  The database server address.
+Default is `127.0.0.1`.
+For sqlite the file path.
-Default is `127.0.0.1` NOINSTALL  Defines whether the bootstrap removes the config file or not. `1` or `0`.
+    NOINSTALL  Defines whether the bootstrap removes the config file or not. `1` or `0`.
 Default is `0` TEMP       Defines a other temp folder.
 E.g. `app/cache` or `/tmp/`.
 Default is 'app/cache'.